eileenZhang/Sushi-Bounce/README.md

-Remake of the Hasee Bounce
+Remake of the Hasee Bounce (nepets game)

+Worked with a partner: